 An assignment prompt for a First-Year Writing course should a) establish the context for student writing, b) define a goal or set of goals (as well as parameters) for the student’s writing, and c) provide explicit information about how the writing project will be evaluated.
 There are other things an assignment prompt might do, but we would like to emphasize these three: context, writing tasks and goals, and evaluative criteria.

 - Context.
 Context includes the familiar statements of where the class conversation and writing has led or what questions or problems have been set up by the readings.
-Context might introduce key vocabulary or concepts, and it might remind students of materials that has been discussed in class that may be relevant to this assignment.
+Context might introduce key vocabulary or concepts, and it might remind students of materials that have been discussed in class that may be relevant to this assignment.
 But context can also include suggestions about what is at stake in addressing these questions and where the inquiry may lead.

 Finally, we’ve found that the best assignment prompts are usually about one page in length.
-Some instructors provide more context or additional details about process, calendar, or options that take the assignment onto additional pages, which is fine.
+Some instructors provide more context or additional details about process, calendar, or options that take the assignment sheet onto additional pages, which is fine.
 Nevertheless, do what you can to outline the gist of the project as succinctly and clearly as possible.
-(And, by the way, please remember to put your name on your assignment materials.
+(And, by the way, please remember to put your name on your assignment materials.)

 Access our Database of Assignments here.